Aestheticsuraj234/codes-learning/mongo-db/day-6/notes.md

 **4. Key Differences:**
    - `$all`: Matches documents with an array field containing all specified elements.
-   - `$elemMatch`: Matches documents with an array field containing at least one element matching all specified criteria.
+   - `$elemMatch`: Matches documents 12334r6tyoupkl;'
+   ASDGHJKL  field containing at least one element matching all specified criteria.

 **5. Use Cases:**
    - `$all`: Useful for finding documents with arrays containing multiple specified elements, such as tags or categories.